Chenyg0126/Synthetic-Debris/README.md

 ## 🏷️ License
 The code in this repository is released under the **MIT License**.
-The openly available part of the Synthetic-Debris dataset is released under the **CC BY-NC 4.0** license.
+## 🏷️Dataset (openly producible subset)
+Planned release under CC BY-NC 4.0, subject to final institutional clearance.
+## 🏷️Third-party assets
+Not redistributable; source documentation will be provided separately.

 ## 📧 Contact
-For questions or issues, please contact: [406013576@163.com]
+For questions or issues, please contact: [406013576@qq.com]